molisemahasele/krypt_web3/README.md

 # Krypt

 # Welcome to CryptoWorldTransfers!
-This decentralized application allows users to securely send cryptocurrencies across the world in a seamless and efficient manner.
+This decentralized application allows users to securely send cryptocurrencies across the world in a seamless and efficient manner
 Features

     Global Transactions: Send cryptocurrencies across borders swiftly and securely.